rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/sap/sap_redwood_traversal.md

 # Description
-This is a module for exploitation an anon directory traversal vulnerability at SAP NetWeaver Application Server Java in Redwood module.
-The vulnerability active exploited from Chines hackers in the wild in 2017.
+This is a module for exploitation an anon directory traversal vulnerability in SAP NetWeaver Application Server Java in Redwood module.
+The vulnerability was active exploited from Chines hackers in the wild in 2017.

 # Verification Steps